 There is a large audience for Teachers Pay Teachers already.
 Directing a little more to your store is a good thing too.
-One of the best ways to do this is to pin products on Pinterest.
-Your cover page is ok.
-A longer, well designed pin is even better!
+One of the best ways to do this is to pin products on Pinterest. (you can learn a lot of strategies that can help increase your traffic and sales) Your cover page is ok.
+A longer, well-designed pin is even better!
 If you want to bump it up a notch and see which pins are driving traffic to your shop, you can use the new Traffic URL Generator on TPT and make a custom link.
-Click-throughs will be labeled how you choose and you can see which pin are driving the most traffic!
+Click-throughs will be labeled how you choose and you can see which pin is driving the most traffic!

 8. Submitting to the Newsletter

 It’s a little like playing the lottery…and when you hit the jackpot it’s amazing!!
 Submitting a paid or free resource to the newsletter is a great way to get more click-throughs, downloads of free products, followers, and feedback on your store and products.